protocol/research-website/content/posts/202005-resnetlab-NGN-webinar/index.md

 A:  Integrity starts being verified through cryptographic hashing from the first blocks/chunks received.
 If the data received is incorrect, it is discarded, and if the sending peer continues to send chunks of the wrong content the connection is dropped.

-**Q: How do you maintain the Kademlia mappings in case of very high degree of churn?**
+**Q: How do you maintain the Kademlia mappings in case of a very high degree of churn?**

-A: Frequent republishing of both original content and provider records are the techniques used to deal with high network churn.
+A: High network churn is dealt with through frequent republishing of both original content and provider records.
 The original Kademlia protocol requires that the number of replicas in the network and the republishing interval are balanced with network churn.

 **Q: Is there any new release coming to address the issue of peers being behind NATs?**